wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 ![Example of compose extension card](images/ComposeExtension/CEExample.png)

+Compose extensions appear along the bottom of the compose box.
+A few are built in, such as Emoji, Giphy, and Sticker.
+Choose the More Options icon (**&#8943;**) to see other compose extensions, including those that you add from the app gallery or sideload yourself.

 How would you use compose extensions?
 Here are a few possibilities:

 * Work items and bugs